 Organization is a big buzz word these days, especially because there’s so much going on at any given time what with our smartphones, our tablets, our laptops, computers, and everything else.
 It can be difficult to stay focused, to keep all of your ducks in line, and to make sure you don’t forget any important tasks or appointments.
 Most people tackle this problem through gratuitous use of note-taking apps and to-do lists, but I submit to you a different solution: the personal wiki.

 After Wikipedia took the world by storm, the concept of the wiki has been applied to many different realms: TV shows, video games, music databases, and more.
+And as a result, many interesting wikis have popped up on the web.
 As it turns out, the wiki is a wonderful way to keep loads of information organized in a manner that’s both legible and easily modified.
 But a lot of wiki software is bloated with features that are useful on a large scale but would end up being cumbersome on a smaller scale.

 What if there was wiki software designed to help you out on a personal level?
 You could use it for anything, for example to outline your novel, keep track of home improvement projects, or plan social events.
 The benefit of a personal wiki is that it has all of the core features you need from a wiki, such as cross-linking pages, without the bells and whistles necessary for collaborative work.
 Interested?
 Then keep reading!

 TiddlyWiki is a neat little program.
 Well, technically, it isn’t even a program.
 It’s just an HTML file that you download and it comes packaged with a JAR file that handles the manipulation of data.
 In order to run it, you just open up the HTML file in a browser and you’ll see the wiki in all its glory.
 TiddlyWiki works in all of the major browsers, including IE, Firefox, Chrome, Opera, and Safari.